The Next Chapter

 “Information density,” Wallace said.
 “Their version is in the papers.
 It’s coming out of the mouths of doctors and scientists.
 It’s being written down and repeated on a daily basis.
 Our honest truth is easy to bury.
 Its proponents are an alleged thief and one snake oil institute.”

 “That was supposed to be the point of visiting Transylvania,” Bill said glumly.
-“When the people who can make any old machine walk around and tell you about science, you listen.”
+“When a people can make any old machine walk around and tell you about science, you listen.”

 “But it cannot last,” Itsy protested.
 “Surely the people will realize their error when the disease worsens.”